 To finish up, you should dry your hair with a blow dryer on medium heat and apply a few drops of anti-frizz serum.

-Follow these steps, you will found your dart roots hair will blend well with blonde hair.
+Following these steps, you will find your dart roots hair will blend well with blonde hair.
 And it will look more natural than before.
-Share this post with your friends to help them to know this method.
+Share this post with your friends to help them to know about this method.
+This method is suitable for any type of weave hair bundles, such as kinky straight weave hair, deep wave curly hair, or others.